Purdue-SoCET/aihw-design-logs/Fall-2025/jay-shah/week9.md

 ## Next Week’s Tasks
 1. Update the diagrams with new changes
 2. Meeting with the vector teams to finalize on writeback, move instructions and latency of operations.
-3. Need to start RTL and testpplans.
+3. Need to start RTL and testplans.